SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-properties.md

 ### To create an asset property {#to-create-an-asset-property}

-When you navigate to the **Asset properties** page following **Configuration > Asset properties** for the first time, there will be no asset properties present in the system.
+When you navigate to the **Asset properties** page following **Configuration > Asset properties** for the first time, there will be no asset properties present in the system except default properties.
+See [Default properties](#default-properties) to view the list of properties available.

 If you use a tenant which already has asset properties defined, you find the list of defined asset properties on the left.
 You see the selected asset property definition on the right.